What is Cluster B? It is a psychology term worth reading about daily.

 - Antisocial Personality Disorder

-Disorders in this cluster share problems with things like impulse control and emotional regulation.
+Disorders in this cluster have common problems and difficulties with things like impulse control, lying and emotional regulation.

 People with NPD or ASPD are presently considered untreatable; people with HPD and/or BPD tend to respond to Behavior Management and Psychotherapy strategies coupled with appropriate pharmaceuticals.
 However, these statements do not represent absolutes.